Vegan Reese’s Peanut Butter Cups

 Next, mix the graham crackers, powdered sugar and peanut butter with a hand mixer.

-The peanut butter mixture should be very easy to work with.
+The peanut butter mixture will be dry and crumbly at first, but it should be very easy to work with.
 Soft but not sticky.
 Honestly, it should be a lot like Play-Doh!
+You should be able to roll it into a big ball.

 Roll about 1 Tbsp (15 – 18g) worth of the mixture into a ball.

-Next, you can flatten them into little patties with your hand.
-Or, you can add them to a parchment lined baking sheet.
+Next, you can simply flatten them into little patties with your hand.
+But I recommend adding them to a parchment lined baking sheet.
 Then add a little wax or parchment paper on top.

 Then, use something to flatten them (I used a small glass bowl).

 Peel off the wax paper, and now you have a perfect little peanut butter patty!
 Just make sure that it’s smaller than the mold / muffin liner that you’re gonna use.
-Once they are all formed, add them to the freezer to firm up.
+Once they are all formed, add them to the freezer for about 20 minutes to firm up.

 I found that using partially frozen peanut butter patties were a lot easier to work with.
 Sometimes the melted chocolate was too warm and it would soften the peanut butter and everything got very gooey and hard to work with.